 What level of contribution have you been able to make, through Frallain, to promote African luxury and premium brands in the global luxury market?

 We created the African Fashion Fund, AFF to among other things empower female fashion designers from Africa and its diaspora to succeed in the global fashion industry and market.
 We are doing this by providing designers with educational opportunities in partnership with established players in the fashion industry, the Africa Fashion Fund supports African designers’ professional success.
 We have presented a detailed description of what has been done through the AFF, to give a clear picture of what we have done.

 The world has gone beyond this kind of thinking.
-You don’t have to be a billionaire to be a philanthropist, I am not, however I contribute by giving time, my creative abilities and own resources to promote the work I believe in.
-However, in Africa, Philanthropy has been an age-long practice, albeit unreported.
+You don’t have to be a billionaire to be a philanthropist, I am not, however, I contribute by giving time, my creative abilities and own resources to promote the work I believe in.
+However, in Africa, Philanthropy has been an age-long practise, albeit unreported.
 Some of us grew up knowing that our parents were taking care of people that were not our biological brothers and sister, but they enjoyed all the privileges we enjoyed.
 It is in our nature to take care of extended family, pay school and medical bills from time to time.
 Some very wealthy members of the community build schools and donate to the community.
-This had been in practice, but very poorly structured.
+This had been in practice but very poorly structured.
 But, we are seeing a number of individuals and companies setting up structures and doing things properly.